 - a) Place the sample in a sorting box or other container with a white bottom. - b) Separate all of the material into one of three beakers - 1.
-White Plumage Beaker.
-Included all down and feathers which are completely white. - 2.
-Dark Plumage Beaker.
-Include all dark plumage (black, brown, grey or other colors.) - 3.
-If only part of the feather contains dark coloring, the analyst must make a decision as to the impact of the dark spot in a finished product.
+White Plumage.
+Includes all down and feathers which are completely white. - 2.
+Dark Plumage.
+Includes all dark plumage (black, brown, grey or other colors.) - 3.
+Borderline Plumage.
+Include all light grey, light yellow and white material with very tiny dark spots where a decision to classify as white or dark is difficult.
+Normally a yellowing of the feather or a small stain on the feather is not enough to classify the plumage as "dark".

+NOTE 1: If only part of the feather contains dark coloring, the analyst must make a decision as to the impact of the dark spot in a finished product.
+If this decision is difficult, add to the Borderline Plumage

-A small black spot on a feather may be more noticeable in a finished product that a light grey spot covering 1/3 of a feather.
+NOTE 2: A small black spot on a feather may be more noticeable in a finished product that a light grey spot covering 1/3 of a feather.

-- 4. Borderline Plumage.
-Include all light grey, light yellow and white material with very tiny dark spots.
-Normally a yellowing of the feather or a small stain on the feather is not enough to classify the plumage as "dark". - c) If using the JIS-L-0805 Grey Scale the 4-5 greys are considered "white" and the 1-3 greys are considered "dark".
+NOTE 3: If using the JIS-L-0805 Grey Scale - the 4-5 greys are considered "white" and the 1-3 greys are considered "dark".

-d) Review again all the material in the "Borderline" Beaker.
-Re-classify Borderline into White or Dark.

-The re-classification of "borderline" may occur according to a national standard or a buyer/seller specification.

-In some cases, it may be proper to retain a borderline category for reporting.
-Again the analyst's judgment on impact in a finished product is important in these decisions.
+- Review again all the material in the "Borderline" Beaker.
+Re-classify Borderline into White or Dark if possible. - d) The re-classification of "borderline" may occur according to a national standard or a buyer/seller specification. - e) In some cases, it may be proper to retain a borderline category for reporting.
+The analyst's judgment on impact in a finished product is important in these decisions.